 The workplace is much more decentralized today than it was in decades past, making collaboration software an essential part of accomplishing goals.
 There are plenty of collaboration options available, but all come with a catch: They don’t look like any platform you use in your personal life.

-Facebook seems to realize that, which is why it just launched Workplace by Facebook.
-The social media giant's newest product is Facebook for the enterprise, and that's good news for the nearly two billion people who use Facebook regularly.
+Facebook seems to realize that, which is why it launched Workplace by Facebook.
+It’s the social media giant’s Facebook for the enterprise, and that’s good news for the more than two billion people who use Facebook regularly.
 It looks familiar, behaves familiarly, and has a focused purpose: Leverage a known platform for enterprise applications.

-TechRepublic's smart person's guide about Workplace by Facebook is a quick introduction to this business social media platform, as well as a "living" guide that will be updated periodically as it evolves to suit new business needs.
+TechRepublic’s cheat sheet about Workplace by Facebook is an introduction to this business social media platform.
+This guide will be updated periodically as Workplace evolves.

 - What is Workplace by Facebook?
-Workplace is a business-focused version of Facebook that creates a collaborative space with a look, feel, and function similar to the consumer version of Facebook that already exists.
-Accounts are separate, so users of one don't need to worry about personal/business lives bleeding into each other.
+Workplace is a business-focused version of Facebook that creates a collaborative space with a look, feel, and function similar to the consumer version of Facebook.
+Accounts are separate, so users of one Facebook platform don’t need to worry about their personal and business lives bleeding into each other.

 - Why does Workplace by Facebook matter?
 Workplace has the potential to truly change the collaboration game.
-It already has a solid list of integrations, it benefits from Facebook's years of platform refinement, and it has practically no learning curve for Facebook users.
-If Facebook does things right with Workplace it could be a serious challenger to other collaboration platforms.
+It integrates with much of the same software available to other collaboration software; it benefits from Facebook’s years of platform refinement; and it has practically no learning curve for Facebook users.
+If Facebook does things right with Workplace, it could be a serious challenger to collaboration platforms like Slack and Microsoft Teams.

-- Who does Workplace by Facebook affect?
-Workplace affects anyone who needs collaboration software, both real-time and otherwise.
+- Who does Workplace by Facebook effect??
+Workplace affects anyone who needs collaboration software.
 It also has the potential to have a huge effect on other collaboration platforms like Slack, Trello, and some Atlassian tools.
+At F8 in 2018, Facebook announced a long list of new integrations for Workplace, and recently expanded its profile customization and people search options with Workplace Profiles.

 What is Workplace by Facebook?

-Imagine a version of Facebook where small communities are siloed from each other—that's the basic gist of Workplace by Facebook.
-Profiles, newsfeeds, groups, and other features of consumer-facing Facebook are there, but they're all restricted to people who share your business's email domain name.
+Imagine a version of Facebook where small communities are siloed from each other and there are additional collaboration features–that’s the basic gist of Workplace by Facebook.
+Profiles, news feeds, friends, groups, and other features of consumer-facing Facebook are there, but they’re all restricted to people who share your business’s email domain name and are served alongside Slack and Microsoft Teams-like features such as file sharing, video conferencing, and chat.

 Registering for a Workplace account is completely separate from your existing Facebook profile and is done using your work email address.
 Once you register, Workplace will tell you if there are other users from your domain on the site and pair you up with them once you verify your email address.

-There isn't any overlap between personal and Workspace accounts, so there's no need to worry about crossover or bosses getting access to embarrassing college photos.
+There isn’t any overlap between personal Facebook accounts and Workspace accounts, so there’s no need to worry about crossover or bosses getting access to embarrassing college photos.

 - Facebook’s Workplace: How one company is making it work for them (ZDNet)